SimonTeixidor/davis/MANUAL.md

 clear
 	Clear the current queue.

-current [--no-cache]
+current
-	Display the currently playing song.
-If --no-cache is specified, davis fetches albumart from mpd and overwrites the value in cache.
+	Display metadata about the currently playing song.

 del <index>
 	Remove song at index from queue.